Bullying: Cyber

-Cyberbullying is the use of technology to harass, threaten, embarrass, or target another person.
-When an adult is involved, it may meet the definition of cyber-harassment or cyberstalking, a crime that can have legal consequences and involve jail time.
-This includes bullying by use of email, instant messaging, social media websites (such as Facebook), text messages, and cell phones.
+Cyberbullying involves the use of technology (typically the internet) in order to harass, threaten, embarrass, or target another person.
+When an adult is involved, it may meet the definition of cyber-harassment or cyberstalking, a crime that can have legal consequences and possibly involve penalties such as jail time when cases are reported and the perpetrators are legally prosecuted.
+This includes bullying by use of email, instant messaging, social media websites (such as Facebook), text messages, and phone calls from cell phones or mobile devices.
 It is stated that Cyberbullying is more common in secondary school than in primary school.

-The internet provides people with limited accountability and no filter.
-The use of technology for bullying can be detrimental to someones online reputation.
-The information put out online will stay there forever, unless taken down by the person who put it out there and sometimes not even then.
-Future jobs and people will be able to see others' digital footprint and how you treated others.
-Another problem with cyberbullying is that other people can get involved.
-Technology, especially the use of social media, allows others to repost or share content whether it is positive or negative.
+The internet provides people with limited accountability and often with no filter.
+Bullying can feel easier and less restrictive through the use of the internet.
+This phenomenon is described and detailed in a principle (or effect), called "the online disinhibition effect".
+The use of technology for purposes of bullying can be detrimental to someone's online reputation.
+The information published online will often remain there indefinitely, unless it is taken down or removed by the person who published it, or by moderators of the website or web platform, or (if allowed) by other users.
+Future employers and other people with access to the internet will be able to see others' digital footprint and how individuals behaved or treated other people - especially if concerted efforts are allocated in order to search for and find any posts, webpages, or content that may negatively impact the target person's evaluation or eligibility for a position.
+Another problem with cyberbullying is the possibility that other people are able to get involved.
+Technology, especially the use of social media, allows others to repost or share published content, whether it is positive or negative.

-Collective

-Collective bullying tactics are employed by more than one individual against a victim or victims.
-Collective bullying is known as mobbing, and can include any of the individual types of bullying.
-Trolling behavior on social media, although generally assumed to be individual in nature by the casual reader, is sometime organized efforts by sponsored astroturfers.